Azure/Azure-Sentinel/Tools/Syslog-cef-data-replocator/README.md

 # Syslog or CEF over Syslog data replication
-Author: Anki Narravula
+Author: Anki Narravula - Reachout to anknar@microsoft.com incase of any issues or clarifications required

 ## Description
-This repository contains a console application (Python) that helps to generate / replicate data in Syslog or CEF over syslog format.
+This repository contains a console application (Python) that helps to replicate data in Syslog or CEF over syslog format by using sample events.
 Users need to input a file with sample data in it (minimum 1 event) to start generating the syslog traffic.
 User can use this tool to mimic as any Syslog datasource (device).
-Data will be sent to specified destination address (We can have AMA / LA agent installed here to receive the data) over TCP or UDP 514 port.
-AMA/LA agent will send to Sentinel as per configurations defined on the agent node.
+Data will be sent to a specified destination address (where we have AMA / LA agent installed here to receive the data) over TCP or UDP 514 port.
+Further AMA/LA agent can send to Sentinel as per configurations defined on the agent node.
+To deploy a log forwarder to ingest Syslog and CEF logs to Microsoft Sentinel refer - https://docs.microsoft.com/en-us/azure/sentinel/connect-log-forwarder?tabs=rsyslog

-If yours are trying to see specific values for the fields (in case of CEF data), for example deviceVendor need to be always from the array of values [] or any timestamp field shuld sent to current etc then we need to input a file where we have such customizations defined.
-Otherwise we donet require to input this file.
+If yours are trying to see specific values for the fields (in case of CEF data), for example deviceVendor need to be always from the array of values ["Fortinet","CISCO","Microsoft"] or any timestamp field should set to current etc then we need to input a file where we have such customizations defined.
+Otherwise we dont require to input this file.

-Two options are available using the tool.
-The Prerequisites and App Registration steps are required for both options.

 ## Prerequisites

-To configure the tool, the following assembly is required to post sample data to Azure Log Analytics custom logs via Azure Monitor Http Data Collector API.
+- Make sure we have python installed on the system where we are running this utility
+- Sample data (File name and path) is mandatory parameter for invocation.
+Make sure you have it ready
+- Log forwarding agent is configured already and have IP Address and host name handy
+- Make sure firewall is not blockiign the traffic flow from source (where we are running this utlity) and destination (where we have log forwarder configured)

-How to use
+## How to use

 We have 2 flavors
 1. Generating syslog / cef traffic from raw log
 2. Generating syslog / cef traffic from csv file

-Generating syslog / cef traffic from raw log
+### Generating syslog / cef traffic from raw log

-Step 1: Make sure raw log present in a file (with any extension) and each record separated by new line char (\n) For example:
+	Step 1: Make sure raw log present in a file (with any extension) and each record separated by new line char (\n)

+For example:

 Inflobox NIOS raw logs:
 ```
 May 13 2022 12:05:52 10.0.0.0 dhcpd[30174]: DHCPDISCOVER from 0a:0b:0c:0d::0f via eth2 TransID 5daf9374: network 10.0.0.0/24: no free leases